ShaunCurtis/Blazr.OnAfterRender/readme.md

 }
 ```

-We can run this code and get a log of the sequence of events.
+Run this code and get a log of the sequence of events.

-The lifecycle methods run as expected.
+The lifecycle methods start to run as expected.

 ```text
 OnInitialized Completed on Component e45633be-c5a1-451b-99a2-ce64f128a65c.